 Doctors don't know why Crohn's symptoms come and go.
 But they know that things like diet, smoking, stress, and drug use can make them worse.
 Try these tips to keep your symptoms at bay.

 Become a Crohn's Expert

 Learn all you can about your disease: what causes it, how it's diagnosed, and which treatments work best.
 Search online for news about Crohn's and its treatments.
 Go to your doctor visits armed with questions.
 Learn how to spot the warning signs of a flare and what may help prevent it.

 Stick With Your Crohn's Drugs

 Even if your symptoms are gone and you feel great, don't stop taking your prescribed drugs unless your doctor tells you to.
-They may prevent the disease from coming back.
+They help prevent the symptoms from coming back.

 People who don't stick to their drug regimen are more likely to have flares.
 Having flares over and over can lead to medical problems.
 Repeated flares can lead to complications such as intestinal narrowing (strictures) or abnormal intestinal connections to skin or other organs (fistulas).

 If a drug causes side effects that bother you, don't stop taking it.
 Talk to your doctor.
 You might need to take a lower dose, switch to another drug, or get treated for the side effects.

 When you have Crohn's flares, it can be hard for you to absorb nutrients from the small intestine.
 So during the times you're not experiencing symptoms, it's important to eat a healthy diet.
 You may need supplements to make up for your low levels of protein, vitamins, carbohydrates, and other things your body needs.